top of page

 A hysterectomy is a major abdominal and pelvic surgery involving the removal of the uterus, and possibly the cervix and part of the vaginal canal.
 If you suffer from fibroids, endometriosis, cancer, or other pelvic related issues, you might be facing making the hard decision to undergo a hysterectomy.
 The surgery can be performed laparoscopically, so the incision sites outside might be small.
 But don't let that fool you -- it's still a major surgery.
 For some, the decision is clear, as the outcome will drastically improve their quality of life.
 For others, the decision making process could be long and arduous with consideration of all of the options.
 Regardless, conditions like fibroids and endometriosis affect more than one-third of the population, and a hysterectomy is the second most frequently performed procedure for women or people assigned female at birth in the US.
 You are not alone: about one in 5 women between the ages of 44 and 65 will have a hysterectomy.

 Pelvic floor therapy is a specialized form of physical or occupational therapy focused on issues related to the pelvic floor muscles.
 While this surgery can bring relief to individuals dealing with various gynecological conditions, having a hysterectomy can lead to pelvic floor dysfunction.
-Understanding the full scope of what this surgery involves, how it impacts your body and what the recovery process looks like can be very beneficial.
+Understanding the full scope of what this surgery involves, how it impacts your body and what the recovery process looks like can be very beneficial to your hysterectomy care.

 strengthen pelvic floor muscles